Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 #### Owned values transferring ownership

 This one is pretty simple.
 In Rust, the RAII principle is followed, meaning three things: a value can only have one owner, a value can have many references to it, and when a value's lifetime is no longer in the scope's lifetime that it was created in, it will be freed.
-This is why you can't return owned values when you have `&self`:
+This is why you can't return owned values when you have `&self` unless you have `Copy`:

 ```rust
 struct Foo(String);